BubblePlayzTHEREAL/AnonDrop/README.md

-# AnonDrop Package
+# Official AnonDrop Package

-AnonDrop is a Python package that allows users to upload and delete files using the AnonDrop service.
+AnonDrop is the official Python package that allows users to upload and delete files using the AnonDrop service.
 This package provides a simple interface for file management, making it easy to integrate file uploads into your applications.

 ## Features